ObenaufLab/CaTCH/README.txt

 mergeBCcounts.R
 ---------------

-This is simply a matter of full-merging the tables from Step 2 (or Step 1) and can be achieved in many different ways.
+This is simply a matter of full-merging the tables from Step 1 (or from Step 2, if you choose to apply it) and can be achieved in many different ways.
-The way provided here assumes that all the count files can be found in a common path and have a common pattern in the name.
+The way provided here with this script assumes that all the count files can be found in a common path and have a common pattern in the name.

 For the barcode counts files, that pattern should be "_barcode-counts.txt" For the step1 summaries, that pattern should be "_summary.txt"

-A collective table is required each for the barcode-counts and the summaries.
+Please make one collective table for the barcode counts and one for the summaries.
+Both are needed for the next step.

 Parameters (positional):
 ------------------------